nohorbee/tasks/README.md

 ### Extra credit

-- Logging 🚧: There is some logging (actually, it's using winston so it can easily be plugged with major cloud vendors)
+- Logging 🚧: There is some logging (actually, it's using `Winston` so it can easily be plugged with major cloud vendors)
 - Apollo: I went for REST.
-Even though I played with GraphQL before, I wasn't confident enough for this ocasion.
+Even though I played with GraphQL before, I wasn't confident enough for this occasion.
 I'll learn more about it.

 ## Authentication

-I didn't want to tie this to any particular IDP, neither code one myself.
+I didn't want to tie this to any particular IDP, or code one myself.
 I coded an opaque authentication mechanism in which, once logged in, the user session is present in redis.
-(This is easily plugable with any IDP that uses tokens for sessions)
+(This is easily pluggable with any IDP that uses tokens for sessions)
 I am seeding 2 sessions when the app starts.

 - Token: `asecretokenforuser0` has permissions to Create a Task, View their own Tasks, Update a Task.